microsoft/api-guidelines/graph/entity-complex.md

 - Both Entity Types and Complex types are named types that declare a list of properties for the objects of that type.
 - An Entity Type always has a key declared whereas a Complex type doesn't.
-- Objects of an Entity Type can be directly addressed via an URL but ComplexTypes are always contained in an EntityType object and can only be addressed through a combination of an Entity address and a property name. (see more at [Navigation Properties and Containment](navigation-containment.md))
+- Objects of an Entity Type can be directly addressed via an URL but ComplexTypes are always contained in an EntityType object and can only be addressed through a combination of an Entity address and a property name.